NveCorporation/ASR001-Evaluation-Kit-Software/README.md

-ASR001 Interface 1.0.0

-This is the software application for use with the NVE ASR001 Smart Angle Sensor Evaluation kit.
+For the Windows application for use with the NVE ASR001 Smart Angle Sensor Evaluation kit:
 Minimum System Requirements
 -	Windows 7 or later
 -	USB 2.0 port or powered hub